MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-108.md

 -->

-As a sales representative, use the report to:
+Sales representatives use the report to:

-* Analyze outstanding sales orders by customer and identify any trends or patterns in their purchasing behavior.
+* Analyze outstanding sales orders by customer, and identify trends or patterns in their purchasing behavior.
 * Determine which orders have the highest outstanding amounts and prioritize follow-up accordingly.
-* Use the report to identify any overdue back orders and communicate updated shipping timelines to customers.
+* Identify overdue back orders and communicate updated shipping timelines to customers.

-As a sales manager, use the report to:
+Sales managers use the report to:

-* Analyze the backlog of sales orders and identify any bottlenecks in the order fulfillment process.
+* Analyze the backlog of sales orders and identify bottlenecks in the order fulfillment process.
-* Identify which customers have the highest outstanding orders and prioritize follow-up accordingly.
+* Identify which customers have the highest outstanding orders and prioritize follow-up.
-* Use the report to forecast future sales volumes and adjust procurement strategies accordingly.
+* Forecast future sales volumes, and adjust procurement strategies.

-As a customer service representative, use the report to:
+Customer service representatives use the report to:

-* Identify any overdue back orders and communicate updated shipping timelines to customers.
+* Identify overdue back orders and communicate updated shipping timelines to customers.
 * Analyze customer order history and identify any trends or patterns in their purchasing behavior.
-* Determine which orders have the highest outstanding amounts and prioritize follow-up accordingly.
+* Determine which orders have the highest outstanding amounts and prioritize follow-up.

 ## Try the report